nickyiliwang0000/h/react-and-firebase/using-firebase-with-react.md

 Each book has a corresponding key.
 We can tell Firebase which book we want to remove using the book's key.

 The first thing we'll need to do is change the structure of the data that we're currently getting back from Firebase.
-Right now, we grab each one of the titles of the books from our database and store it in an array as a atring, like this:
+Right now, we grab each one of the titles of the books from our database and store it in an array as a string, like this:

 `["A Little Life", "Beloved"]`